slzhao/QC3/README.md

 ### annovar ###

+**Please note: ANNOVAR and ANNOVAR database are not essential for vcf QC.
+If not provided or not found, ANNOVAR annotation will not be performed but other functions in vcf QC work well**.

 ANNOVAR is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes.
 We used ANNOVAR for annotation in vcf QC.
 It could be downloaded from [ANNOVAR website](http://www.openbioinformatics.org/annovar/).

-The ANNOVAR database files were also needed for ANNOVAR annotation.
-Please refer to the [ANNOVAR document](http://www.openbioinformatics.org/annovar/annovar_db.html) for the  database preparation.

 After you install ANNOVAR and add ANNOVAR bin file to your Path, the software can find and use ANNOVAR automatically.
 Or you can change the qc3.pl script and tell the program where the ANNOVAR is on your computer.
 Here is the line you need to modify.

 	$config{'annovarBin'}  = "annotate_variation.pl";		#where the ANNOVAR bin file is

-**Please note: ANNOVAR and ANNOVAR database are not essential for vcf QC.
-If not provided or not found, ANNOVAR annotation will not be performed but other functions in vcf QC work well**.
+	$config{'annovarConvert'}  = "convert2annovar.pl";		#where the ANNOVAR convert bin file is
+	$config{'annovarOption'}  = "-buildver hg19 -protocol refGene,snp137 -operation g,f --remove --otherinfo "; #other options for ANNOVAR

+The ANNOVAR database files were also needed for ANNOVAR annotation.
+Please refer to the [ANNOVAR document](http://www.openbioinformatics.org/annovar/annovar_db.html) for the  database preparation.
+Or you can simply use the following codes to prepare ANNOVAR database files.

+	#assume ANNOVAR was installed and added to Path.
+Then you want to download ANNOVAR database in annovarDatabase directory.
+	cd annovarDatabase
+	annotate_variation.pl -downdb -buildver hg19 -webfrom annovar snp137 humandb/
+	annotate_variation.pl -downdb -buildver hg19 -webfrom annovar refGene humandb/

 <a name="drd"/>
 ## Download required database ##